 What are the potential concerns with Palmer?

 Although there is plenty to like about the Tennessee wide receiver’s game, there will be inevitable concerns.
 He has run simple routes at Tennessee.
 Therefore, he will need to expand his route tree to be successful in the NFL.
 Additionally, there are some footwork concerns that he will need to iron out if he is to create separation at the NFL level regularly.

 Having spent three years out of the focus, he will need to prove that he can perform when the attention is on him.
 One-on-one practices at the Senior Bowl went a long way toward improving Palmer’s stock there.
 He often flashed in one-on-one drills, and used his quickness and length to thrive.

 Josh Palmer’s best fits in the 2021 NFL Draft

 If you’re a team looking for a wide receiver late in the NFL Draft, Josh Palmer could be your man.
 Palmer has a lovely combination of hands, size, body control, and speed.
 He can provide a boundary threat for a team that needs one — for example, the New England Patriots.

-Currently, Tony Pauline has Palmer as his 307th ranked prospect — with a seventh-round grade — in his latest big board for Pro Football Network.
-With a competitive performance at the Senior Bowl, there is every chance that Josh Palmer rises up NFL Draft boards.
+Currently, Tony Pauline has Palmer as his 151st-ranked prospect — with a fourth to fifth-round grade — in his latest big board for Pro Football Network.
+Following a competitive performance at the Senior Bowl, Josh Palmer appears to be rising up NFL Draft boards.